Project-EBDO/FeatureEngine/src/main/scala/org/oceandataexplorer/engine/signalprocessing/readme.md

 - `fs` - raw signal sampling frequency (in Hz)

-_Note: in the later, one sample acconts for 1/fs second_
+_Note: in the later, one signal sample accounts for 1/fs second_

 #### Segmentation